 IGTV doesn’t offer much in terms of a direct path toward monetization.

-There are no ads in IGTV at this time, meaning, it’s more of an awareness channel and a resource than another revenue stream.
+There are no ads available at this time, meaning it’s more of an awareness and resource channel rather than another revenue stream.

 What will likely happen is Instagram will end up introducing ads after it starts to gain traction and they have a better idea of how traffic moves through the app.

 One of the reasons that IGTV is experiencing slow uptake is that there’s little incentive in place for top influencers.

 If Instagram plans to truly compete with YouTube, it will need to do more to attract its audience and the stars that keep them coming back.